microsoft/vscode-python/src/smoke/README.md

 ## Miscellaneous

+* For debugging follow these steps:
+    * Run the npm command `smokeTest:debug`
-*   Use the debug configuration `npm run ` for debugging.
+    * Then attach the debugger using the debug configuration `Attach to Smoke Tests`.
+    * What about regular debugging?
+        * It has been observed that the instance of VSC launched for smoke tests just falls over when debugging from within VSC.
+        * Solution: Launch code in debug mode and attach (yes this works).
+        * Not entirely sure why it works, or why it doesn't work.
+        * Got a solution, hence not investing much more time time trying to identify why debugging is failing.
-*   In order to pass custom arguments to `Behave`, refer to the `CLI` (pass `behave` specific args after `--` in `python uitests test`).
+* In order to pass custom arguments to `cucumberjs`, refer to the `CLI` (pass `cucumber` specific args after `--` in `npm run smokeTest`).
-    - E.g. `python uitests test -- --tags=@wip --more-behave-args`
+    * E.g. `npm run smokeTest -- --tags=@wip --more-cucumberjs-args`
 * Remember, the automated UI interactions can be faster than normal user interactions.
-    - E.g. just because we started debugging (using command `Debug: Start Debugging`), that doesn't mean the debug panel will open immediately.
+    * E.g. just because we started debugging (using command `Debug: Start Debugging`), that doesn't mean the debug panel will open immediately.
 User interactions are slower compared to code execution.
-    - Solution, always wait for the UI elements to be available/active.
+    * Solution, always wait for the UI elements to be available/active.
 E.g. when you open a file, check whether the corresponding elements are visible.

-## Overview
+## Code Overview
 * Tests are written in nodejs.
 Why?
     * Short answer - We're using the VS Code Smoke test infrastructure.
     * Previously we wrote tests using `selenium`.
 However a week after the tests were running, VSC released a new version.
 This new version of VSC had a version of Electron + Chromium that didn't have a compatible version of `chrome driver`.